 After flying into Phoenix from New Orleans, and getting to our Airbnb with Jenni and Adam fairly late, we were too hungry and tired to go food shopping and cook.
 We took a look at the menus in our room, and chose Crujiente Taco.
 This place was right down the street from where we stayed, which was perfect because we did not have our rental car yet.
-We sat at the bar, enjoyed a refreshing margarita and some Arizona craft beer, while enjoying the chips and salsa trio and delicious tacos including pork belly, traditional beef, and ahi poke.
+We sat at the bar, enjoyed a refreshing margarita and some Arizona craft beer.
+We enjoyed the chips and salsa trio and delicious tacos including pork belly, traditional beef, and ahi poke.
 Each taco was presented so nicely, and tasted just as great!

 While randomly looking at restaurants near us one day, we found Little Miss BBQ.
 Anytime you see a place on Yelp with 5 stars AND over 1,000 reviews, you KNOW it is going to be a homerun!
 The catch is, they are only open Tues-Sat 11-4 (or until they sell out…which they do!)
-We decided to go at lunch time during the week, waited in line for about 25 minutes, and before we knew it, we were enjoying our 2 meat, 2 side plates!
+We decided to go at lunch time during the week, waited in line for about 25 minutes.
+Before we knew it, we were enjoying our 2 meat, 2 side plates!
 We always try to order different meats and sides from one another, so we can try more things!

 So this is not fine dining by any means, but In and Out Burger is a must!
 This place is not just in Arizona, but this was my first time coming here.
 If you’ve never been, you have to go at least once!
 Supposedly they have a secret menu you can order from, but I didn’t know about it until after the fact.
 Until next time!
 Great late night food if you like burgers and fries!